 Generally, when the term enrollment status is used, it is referring to a student's credit load (full-time, etc.).
 Most financial aid programs require at least half-time enrollment for financial aid to be awarded.
 For students who are less than full-time, financial aid may be adjusted, reduced, or voided.
 Because of this, the financial aid office monitors the enrollment status for every financial aid recipient.
-Therefore, a student who is enrolled for nine credits at Bellin College and taking three credits at another campus, would be considered full-time student for financial aid purposes, although the student may be reported as less-than-full-time to loan holders and other agencies since Bellin College cannot report enrollment at another institution to those agencies.
-At least half-time enrollment is required for most financial aid programs including federal student loans and state grants.
-For some aid programs, the award amount may be prorated if the student is less than full-time.
-For example, if a student is eligible for a Federal Pell Grant in the amount of \$2,000 for a semester based on full-time enrollment and he/she enrolls half time instead, the award will be reduced to \$1,000.
-In most cases, the only programs which may be prorated in this manner are the Federal Pell Grant and the Wisconsin Grant.
+Therefore, a graduate student who is enrolled for nine credits at Bellin College would be considered a full-time student for financial aid purposes At least half-time (5 credits) enrollment is required for federal student loans.